But you’re just a little old blogger, right?

 For example, when I wrote for Woman’s Day, they had 6 million readers all across the United States.
 That’s a lot of eyeballs reading your work.

 Of course, the size of the audience isn’t everything.
 Sometimes you’re looking for a smaller but more targeted audience.
 Magazines can help you there, too!

 The important point:

-It’s an entirely different audience than the people surfing the blogosphere.
+Magazine readers are an entirely different audience than the people surfing the blogosphere.
 These readers are all people who might never find out about you outside of their favorite magazines.

 2. They can be lucrative gigs.

 Some magazines don’t pay anything at all… but some pay big.
 (Hint: Those are the ones you want to write for.)